 Allowable Expenses: We make no explicit exclusions to legitimate research expenses.
 Please keep in mind, however, that funding is extremely limited and we will privilege applications where WFF seed funds will have significant impact.
 Researchers are expected to comply with university policies regarding human research participants and acceptable research expenses.

-Deadlines and Notification: We have five target application cycles throughout the year with the following deadlines: October 1, 2017; November 1, 2017; December 1, 2017; February 1, 2018; March 1, 2018; and April 1, 2018.
+Deadlines and Notification: We have one application cycle each semester with the following deadlines: November 1, 2018 and February 1, 2019.
 Applicants will normally be notified of award status within two weeks following each deadline.
 Applications submitted for each cycle will be kept on file and may be considered in successive rounds; you need only apply once within each academic year.

 Application Procedure: Please include the following items in your application.